 Design a cascode amplifier using the reference design pictured in Figure 4 such that it has a gain of 120 and collector current of 1mA.
 Use the same R_c , R_e , C_e etc. as the common emitters in the last section.
-Use layout B for the NPN devices.
+Add parasitics as if you are using layout B for the NPN devices.
 One explicit challenge of the lab is deciding what the bias voltage of the common base stage's base should be.
 Another challenge is applying open circuit time constants to the circuit in order to get an accurate prediction of the bandwidth of the circuit.
+A third is that this design is sometimes unstable, remove the capacitor on the common base's base if you have stability issues (which you can only see with transient simulations).

-You must start this lab by making hand calculations which predict the amplifier specificatins and bandwidth.
+You must start this lab by making hand calculations which predict the amplifier specifications and bandwidth.
 These hand calculations should include calculations of open circuit time constants and short circuit time constants.
 After that you should simulate your design to make sure those component values work in simulation.
-Finally, you must build your design and measure r{in} , r{out} , a Bode plot of a_v and a step response for your Cascode.
+Finally, you must extract r{in} , r{out} , a Bode plot of a_v and a step response for your Cascode from simulations.

-Plot bode plots of measured, simulated and OCTC analytical a_v on the same axis and justify any differences between them.
-The expectation in this lab is that you will refine your design, measurements and models until you get fairly good agreement (OCTC may be off my as much as 50% in the worst case, but you should do better than that).
+Plot bode plots of simulated and OCTC analytical a_v on the same axis and justify any differences between them.
+The expectation in this lab is that you will refine your design and models until you get fairly good agreement (OCTC may be off my as much as 50% in the worst case, but you should do better than that).